Photo credit: Cathryn Lavery | @cathryn.lavery

-This brings us to why your focus should be aimed at setting New Year’s intentions NOT resolutions, which will support a sustainable, healthy body and mind in the New Year.
+This brings us to why your focus should be aimed at setting New Year’s intentions not resolutions that support a sustainable, healthy body and mind in the New Year.
 But, before we get into how to set intentions, let’s examine the difference between an intention and a resolution, and why we are all for replacing those New Year’s resolutions with intentions this year.

 Intention: (n) a mental state that represents a commitment to carrying out an action or actions in the future.